XInTheDark/raycast-g4f/README.md

 #### Automatically

 There is built-in support for updating within the extension itself!
 Simply run the "Check for Updates" command in the extension, and it will take care of the update process for you.
-Furthermore, you can also enable the "Automatically Check for Updates" feature in the preferences.
+Furthermore, the "Automatically Check for Updates" feature is available in the preferences (enabled by default).

 #### Manually